-All revenues and expenditures for the 2020-2021 fiscal year came from traditional state and federal sources traditional sources.
+All revenues and expenditures for the 2021-2022 fiscal year came from traditional state and federal sources traditional sources.
 The school continued leveraged Title I and Title IV funding to continue to provide innovative support for the learning community.
+The school also utilized significant federal ESSER funding to address lost learning during distance learning in the 2020-2021 school year.